-This is even more pressing when considering mandatory data breach reporting, which came into effect earlier this year.
+This is even more pressing when considering mandatory data breach reporting, which came into effect in 2018.
 Companies that have deployed cloud computing apps should revisit where the data resides and what measures their supplier have to securing and maintaining the integrity of this data.

 For example, businesses that have user-deployed apps through website subscriptions could be using services that have no inherent guarantee of this data being stored in Australia.
-This may include data residing in popular software-as-a-service applications such as Salesforce or Atlassian.
+This may include data residing in popular Software-as-a-Service (SaaS) applications such as Salesforce or Atlassian.

 For example, while SaaS providers have offices around the world, they may use Amazon Web Services (AWS) infrastructure.
 The Australian region for platforms like AWS is one of the most expensive in the world to deploy in – hence some companies may have elected to use the services based out of cheaper regions to mitigate costs.

 Managed Service Providers (MSP) will typically have customers spanning all industries, from finance to health, waste management, automotive and government, so will be well aware of the obligations coming into effect.
 Some industries have never had data sovereignty obligations or regulatory pressures from a data sovereignty point of view.
 Others, such as health and financial services, are well aware of their duties and typically have large in-house compliance teams to manage these issues.

 It’s important to find out whether your MSP can recommend products that will provide coverage under the updated privacy act and GDPR legislation.

 Smaller companies that have been bought by an overseas entity may need to understand their obligations – particularly if they have been acquired by European entities whose compliance obligations are increasing under new GDPR legislation.